banool/apue-exercises/exercises.md

 You should have all of the source code from [here](http://www.apuebook.com/code3e.html) handy.

+The word **TODO** is used to denote things I haven't done yet or wasn't sure about.

 #  3 File I/O
 ## 3.1
 No, the data still passes through the kernel block buffers.
 Also known as the